Andro-T/Zuchini1234.github.io/_posts/2020-12-22-module_2_project_-_king_county_business_case.markdown

 ### Assumptions of Linear Regression
 There are five key assumptions that need to be met to perform a linear regression:

-1.Linear Relationship –
+1. Linear Relationship –
 The relationship between input and target variables needs to be linear.
 In other words, for a change in input, there is an assumption that there would be a linear change in the target variable.
 This can be tested with scatter plots.

-2.Normality –
+2. Normality –
 The data needs to be normally distributed (i.e. resembling a bell curve) which can be checked with boxplots.

 3. No or little Multicollinearity –